baoskee/oak-ctf-submission/SAMPLE_REPORT_TEMPLATE.md

 ### Description

-The bug occurs in ...
+The bug occurs in `withdraw`, because `ids` does not check for duplicates.
+User can deposit once and send a withdraw message with their deposit ID repeated in the array such that the contract is drained.

 ### Recommendation

-The fix should be ...
+The fix should be check `ids` in message for duplicates.

 ### Proof of concept

 ```rust
 // code goes here

 ```

 ---